 Our Leadership Experiences are full-immersion experiences.
 Participants are invited into a covenanted religious community that is a living expression of Unitarian Universalist core values.
-Each day begins in worship that focuses the group’s attention on one of these core values of Unitarian Universalism: Hope, Love, Courage, Justice, and Joy.
-After worship, participants engage these core values through individual learning and group work.
+Each day begins in worship.
+After worship, participants engage learning and group work.
 Evenings are spent exploring different spiritual practices which can enhance and anchor our individual spiritual lives.
-Our days end in Chalice Circles, which are our daily small group meetings which offer a space to deeply practice our covenant and process the day’s core value.
-It is a safe space where each person can allow the still small voice within to speak its truth in an environment that honors its presence.
+Our days end in Chalice Circles, which are our daily small group meetings which offer a space to deeply practice our covenant and process the day’s learnings and experience.
+Chalice Circles are safer/brave spaces where each person can allow the still small voice within to speak its truth in an environment that honors its presence.

 The core pedagogy of the Southern Region Leadership Experiences rests on the philosophy that leadership is about discernment, presence, and functioning of the self.
 Each individual brings their own gifts and talents to the experience, and over the course of the week, each individual gets an opportunity to see how those gifts can manifest as a leader in a spiritual community.
 To augment this individual discovery and growth, knowledge of systems and group dynamics are taught to shed light on how each individual can play a unique and important role in creating a vibrant religious community.

 Most participants who complete a Southern Region Leadership Experience leave feeling uplifted, challenged, fulfilled, and awakened.
 Rooted in Unitarian Universalist theology and covenant, participants are invited to be co-creators of our shared Faith through the incarnation of its core values and the fulfillment of deep, abiding, and complicated relationship.